 Sometimes almond milk is fortified with really high amounts of vitamin B12, which has been linked to increased acne1https://www.sciencealert.com/common-vitamin-linked-to-higher-risk-of-acne (and is probably the reason your multivitamin is giving you acne).

-Making your own almond milk at home using sprouted or raw almonds are probably best.
+Making your own almond milk at home using sprouted or raw almonds your most healthy option if you are going to consume nut milk.
 Still, the majority of unsweetened almond milk will be fine for acne-prone skin.
 Rude Health Almond Milk is my preferred brand.
 It contains only two ingredients: organic almonds and water.

-Bottom line: if you tolerate almonds and other tree nuts, almond milk is a great alternative for acne-prone skin
+Bottom line: if you tolerate almonds and other tree nuts, almond milk is a great alternative to traditional cow milk for acne-prone skin

 For further information, read the detailed writeup on almond milk’s impact on acne.